airkewld/dotfiles/README.md

 - and more

-This is all managed via ansible and you can install it on your machine by running:
+This is all managed via ansible and you can install it on your machine by running ```./bootstrap.sh```
-./bootstrap.sh